IceCI/Documentation/source/pages/pipelines/structure.rst

   .. py:attribute:: files
     :type: list(File)

-    List of files that will be mounted in every :attr:`Docker run step<DockerRun>` in the pipeline.
+    List of files that will be mounted in every :attr:`Container run step<ContainerRun>` in the pipeline.

     .. important::
       Like environment variables, files from a given ``step`` are also mounted into ``Failure handlers``.